syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            By merging this key in application resources, it is possible to customize the appearance of the SfListView without merging common theme resource and control style resource dictionaries.
+            By merging this key in application resources, you can customize the appearance of the SfListView without merging common theme resource and control style resource dictionaries.

 {% highlight xaml %}